Akhil14324/ai-recruit-demo/README.md

 Fork the repo

-Create a new branch (feature-xyz)
+Create a new branch

 Commit changes and open a PR

-📜 License

-This project is licensed under the MIT License.

 ✨ Author

 Akhil
-👨‍💻 Built with love, Python, FastAPI, and way too much coffee ☕
+👨‍💻 Built with love, Python, FastAPI.

----

-Do you also want me to **generate the `.env.example` file** (w